This post contains affiliate links.

 Are blue fruits healthy?

 Blue fruits are widely recognized as nutritionally healthy foods for their antioxidant benefits.
-The rich blue color hints to their high anthocyanin content, which are a group of plant compounds called polyphenols that produce the blue color (the same goes for purple veggies!).
+The rich blue color hints to their high anthocyanin content, which are a group of plant compounds called polyphenols that produce the blue color (the same goes for purple veggies and blue veggies!).
 The Mayo clinic states that these compounds may prevent chronic diseases such as heart disease, diabetes, and some cancers.

 Nutritional Information for the Most Common Blue Fruits